nais/doc/README.md

 ---

 # About
+The [about page](/content/about/README.md) gives you a high-level overview to the platform and it's components.
-For developers getting started with NAIS, the [getting started guide](/content/getting-started) covers both setting up the environment, [getting access](/content/security/operational_access.md) and how to start using [the platform](/content/about).
+For developers getting started with NAIS, the [getting started guide](/content/getting-started) covers setting up your environment and getting access to the clusters.

-The [about page](/content/about/README.md) gives you a high-level overview to the platform and it's components
+and how to publish your first application.

 * [About](/content/about/README.md)
 * [Getting started](/content/getting-started)